 - Step 3: Choose the files that you want to recover and click the Restore button.

 # Show/Hide the Recycle Bin Icon

 If you can't find the Recycle Bin icon on your Windows 10 desktop, it may be hidden and you can follow the steps to show the Recycle Bin icon:

-Step 1: Type "Settings" on the start search bar.
+- Step 1: Type "Settings" in the start search bar.
 Select the Settings app and open it.

-You may meet with the situation that the deleted files are not going to the Recycle Bin and they are erased immediately when deleted.
-That is to say, you won't find the deleted files on the Recycle Bin and can't restore those items easily from it.
-To prevent the data loss by the faulty operation, it's advisable to stop instantly deleting files.
+You may meet with the situation that the deleted files are not going to the Recycle Bin and they are erased immediately when deleted even though you didn't use "SHITE+DELETE".
+It may be because you allowed the computer to instantly delete files.

-To do this, you should right-click on the Recycle Bin icon and select Properties.
-You will be prompted with a dialog like the interface below.
-Uncheck "Don't move files to the Recycle Bin, Remove files immediately when deleted" item on the box and click "Apply".
+To stop this, you should right-click on the Recycle Bin icon and select Properties.
+Uncheck "Don't move files to the Recycle Bin, remove files immediately when deleted" item on the box and click "Apply".

-As you are working on this setting box, you can also check "Display delete confirmation dialog" option, which would prompted you confirmation when you want to remove any files and folders.
+As you are working on this setting box, you can also check the "Display delete confirmation dialog" option, which would prompt you to confirm when you want to remove any files and folders.
 And you can also change the Recycle Bin location by choosing the specific disk there.